jusinowicz/metascrape/fulltext/README.md

 - This table is meant to help determine what information is available in the paper and indicate whether further downstream extraction is necessary.

+### 6. Scrape Methods
+Finally, scraping the methods for any additional useful data run **scrape_methods.py.** In particular the methods tend to contain the latitude and longitude of study sites.
+This produces output with the same stucture discussed in **5** in the file /output/extracted_from_responses1.csv